ludwig-v/wireless-carplay-dongle-reverse-engineering/README.md

  - 5.0 to U2AW ❌ *(Not booting)*

 Please note that **Carlinkit controls devices activation** (via /etc/uuid_sign), your device will work but will be blocked in activation mode, new activations now require a login / password that nobody has, **save your original flash in a safe place** before trying this.

-*Successfully switched 2 Carlinkit 2.0 units to U2AW with new activation in 2021 / 2022.*

 ### Rooting the device via hardware